-Jaime's work has been shown nationally and abroad in venues such as the Center for Fine Art Photography, The SOHO Photo Gallery in New York, The New Orleans Photo Alliance, the Ogden Museum of Southern Art, and during Canada's Exposure Photography Festival at SEITIES Studios.
-She has been published in Don't Take Pictures magazine, Seites magazine, The Oxford American: Eyes on the South, and in Teaching Photography: Tools for the Imaging Educator 2nd edition.
+Jaime Aelavanthara, an Assistant Professor in Photography at the University of Tampa, received her BFA from the University of Mississippi in Imaging Arts and her MFA in Photography from Louisiana Tech University.
+Her tea-stained cyanotypes exploring the human condition and experience with nature have been shown nationally and internationally in venues such as the Center for Fine Art Photography, The SOHO Photo Gallery in New York, and the Ogden Museum of Southern Art.
 Her photographs also serve as cover art for literary works including The Virginia State Colony for Epileptics and Feebleminded (Persea Books, NY), and Venus in Furs (Roads Publishing, Dublin).

 Her work is in public and private collections including the Mississippi Museum of Art in Jackson, the University of Arkansas in Little Rock, and the International House Hotel in New Orleans.
 Her work is represented by SEITIES gallery in Calgary, Canada.